-There are four regular programs that can be run: A, B, C, and D (which is the enhanced/drug- or alcohol-affected).
-Each program is 48 hours in length (491⁄2 hours for program D) and consists of 24-26 different events (30 for program D).
+A program consists of three types of events: diaper change, feeding and burping, and attention.
+There are three regular program options in the Standard version: A, B, and C. Each program is 48 hours long and consists of approximately 24 different events.
 Each of the programs has fixed times at which events occur.
-These times are known to the instructor (see Programs and Teacher Correction Template) but not the student, so the instructor can compare the completed Baby Care Tracking Sheet to actual events.
+These times are known to the instructor (see Programs and Teacher Correction Template), but not the student, so the instructor can compare the completed Baby Care Tracking Sheet to actual events.
 Each program will continue to repeat if training sessions of longer than 48 hours are utilized.
+A fourth program, demo mode, gives an accelerated demonstration of the simulator's features.
+Programs are selected by the instructor inserting one of the four program keys into the control box (Figure 3).
+NOTE: The control box must be in the simulator in order for it to function.